Tihange Nuclear Power Station: Turbo Feed Pump

 Every unit has at least one steam driven feedwater pump which can supply the steam generators with water to cool down the reactor.
 These turbine driven pumps can cool down the plant even when no electrical power is available to power the motor driven feedwater pumps during a station blackout like the Fukushima Daiichi nuclear disaster.
 In a boiling water reactor, like those in Fukushima, the heat removal capacity of the pumps is limited as the steam that drives the turbines is radioactive and thus has to be stored.
 This is not the case with a PWR due to the use of steam generators.
 Steam can simply be removed via a chimney.
 Autonomy is merely limited by the supplies of water on site.
 The initial supply of water in the reservoir is sufficient for almost 24 hours.
 After those 24 hours mobile pumps are used to fill up the reservoir.

+Cooling towers and chimneys

+Each unit has its own cooling tower: the cooling tower of Unit 1 has a height of 159.8 metres, that of Unit 2 measures 159.02 metres and that of Unit 3 159.27 metres.